-Percentage of Paid

-Date of withdrawal Charges Refunded
+Date of withdrawal Percentage of Paid Charges Refunded

 1 to 8 calendar days 100

 9 to 12 calendar days 50

 13 to 16 calendar days 25

 After 16 calendar days 0

-GoArmyEd student refund policy
+ArmyIgnitED student refund policy

-The following refund schedule for GoArmyEd students was implemented following GoArmyEd regulations which do not allow universities to follow more than one refund schedule.
-Saint Martin's University is using the eight-week refund schedule for all students enrolling through GoArmyEd, regardless of course location.
-Thus, GoArmyEd students at all extension sites and the Lacey campus will follow the following refund schedule:
+The following refund schedule for ArmyIgnitED students was implemented following ArmyIgnitED regulations which do not allow universities to follow more than one refund schedule.
+Saint Martin's University is using the eight-week refund schedule for all students enrolling through ArmyIgnitED, regardless of course location.
+Thus, ArmyIgnitED students at all extension sites and the Lacey campus will follow the following refund schedule:

-Percentage of Paid

-Date of withdrawal Charges Refunded
+Date of withdrawal Percentage of Paid Charges Refunded

 1 to 8 calendar days 100

 9 to 12 calendar days 50

 13 to 16 calendar days 25

 After 16 calendar days 0